khofstetter94/data-structures-and-algorithms/javascript/singly-linked-lists/README.md

 # Singly Linked List

 A singly linked list is a linear collection of data where each piece of data is represented as a 'node'.
 The first node in a linked list is refered to as the head, and each node has reference to the next node in line with it's 'next' property.
-This challenge required the creation of methods that could insert a new node to the beginning of the line, check to see if a value exists in the list, write out all the values in the list in a readable way, append a new value to the end of a list, insert a new value before any given value, and insert any new value after any given value.
+This challenge required the creation of methods that could insert a new node to the beginning of the line, check to see if a value exists in the list, write out all the values in the list in a readable way, append a new value to the end of a list, insert a new value before any given value, insert any new value after any given value, and find the kth value from the end of a linked list.

 ## Challenge